All about Ivey MBA Essays and Ivey as the top Canadian Business School

 After a number of years with the same essay set, Richard Ivey School of Business at the University of Western Ontario in Canada has refurbished its essay set.
-The essays haven’t been completely revamped, but one of them has been completely changed.
-Now, Ivey applicants will be facing a lot more competition and will see a lot more selectivity (not implying that the selectivity was low earlier), as more MBA applicants target top Canadian schools for their MBA.
+Ivey MBA essays haven’t been completely revamped, but one of them has been completely changed.
+Now, Ivey applicants will be facing a lot more competition and will see a lot more selectivity (not implying that the selectivity was low earlier), as more MBA applicants target top Canadian business schools for their MBA.

 In the Financial Times MBA ranking, Ivey has not been ranked very favorably historically.
 We believe that Ivey’s low ranking is in contrast to the high quality of education and strong career opportunities it offers to its students, and consider this to be a case of an outstanding school ranked low.

 We have earlier posted articles on how we feel that the FT ranking does not completely reflect reality always and why the ranks of various schools cannot be taken at face value in all cases.